tarunnewton/Deep-Scalable-Recommender-Systems-AWS/TensorFlow/README.md

-# Recommender System on TensorFlow Walkthrough
+# Recommender Systems on TensorFlow - Walkthrough

+To compare the performance of DSSTNE we built a recommender system on TensorFlow using the same network structure.

 ## Setup